emad-elsaid/xlog/README.md

 project still under development, DO NOT USE IT IN PRODUCTION i still didn't add previlages for production.

+## Current Features

+* simple theme
+* responsive and mobile ready theme
+* Login/Logout/Forgot password powered by devise
+* Code highlight
+* posts written in github Flavored Markdown
+* Ruby on rails based, so extending won't be a problem
+* Permenant links for posts and SEO friendly URL `domain.com/post-title-here`

 ## TODO

 * replace links with embeded versions for